Quick Answer

 If VAT treatment is genuinely unclear, CBR is a separate mechanism for advance rulings in a participating EU country where you are VAT-registered.
 It may reduce treatment uncertainty, but it does not fix weak payment architecture.

 For thresholds and process timing, avoid hardcoded legacy numbers.
-Use Add current threshold after verification and Add current process timeline after verification, then validate for the specific scheme and countries.
+Keep the threshold and process-timeline fields unresolved until you validate them for the specific scheme and countries.

 | Decision point | Single-provider dependency | Modular architecture | Pass/fail test | Evidence artifact for sign-off |